Parish Council Financial Matters

 We took the difficult decision to raise the Parish Precept in 2016.
-We need to prepare for the future so that we can continue delivering the essential services that our residents require.
-The Chair of the Parish Council, Councillor Janet Biggin, said:
+We needed to prepare for the future so that we can continue delivering the essential services that our residents require.
+The Chair of the Parish Council at that time, Councillor Janet Biggin, said:

 “Downend & Bromley Heath Parish Council has resolved to raise the precept for 2016/17.
 The increase is primarily as a result of the Parish Council undertaking to preserve the local green spaces of the Parish, and to underpin its business plan.”